 The information below is for the University Commencement ceremony only.
 For more information on accessibility for all individual school ceremonies and the Baccalaureate Service.
 Please email Disability Services at email@example.com or call 212-854-2388.

-The following gates are designated for use by guests with disabilities, limited mobility, older individuals needing assistance, or those in need of sign language interpretation:
+The following gates are designated for use by guests with disabilities or limited mobility, older individuals needing assistance, or those in need of sign language interpretation:

 116th Street and Amsterdam Avenue